ssatguru/BabylonJS-EditControl.java/README.md

 It has been written in Java and transpiled to Javascript using [JSweet](http://www.jsweet.org/),  a Java to Typescript to Javscript transpiler.

-You can find both typescript and javascript auto generated code  [here](https://github.com/ssatguru/Babylonjs-EditControl/tree/master/webapp/js/org/ssatguru/babylonjs/component).
+You can find both typescript and javascript, auto generated code,  [here](https://github.com/ssatguru/Babylonjs-EditControl/tree/master/webapp/js/org/ssatguru/babylonjs/component).

 ## About
 All 3d editors provide a widget to translate, rotate or scale 3d objects in the editor.